 We recently filled our Veterinary position previously posted on this website.
 Thank you for your interest in our hospital.

-We believe in the training our technicians have received.
+We recently filled our Veterinary Technician position previously posted on this website.
+Thank you for your interest in our hospital.
 After verifying that level of training we like to empower and enable our technicians to do what they are trained to do.
 With that being said, we are always looking for good technicians who are self-starters and enjoy the challenges of a good case load.
 A job description can be as follows for a certified or registered veterinary technician:

 Surgical: Administration of anesthetics, surgery site preparation as well as setting up the surgery suite.
 Sterilization of all surgical instruments.
 Perform all dental procedures including major extractions.